French Macarons

 stiff meringue peaks on the whisk attachment

-Pour the sifted almond flour and confectioners’ sugar mixture into the bowl with the meringue.
-Add the vanilla bean paste and food color.
+Step 5: Add the almond flour mixture and flavoring.
+Pour the sifted almond flour and confectioners’ sugar mixture into the meringue.
+Add the vanilla bean paste and food coloring.

 adding the almond flour and confectioners sugar mixture, food coloring, and vanilla paste to the meringue in the mixing bowl